ruc98/Distributed-Data-Parallel-ML-Training/README.md

     python main.py --num-nodes {# OF NODES}

-This is the simples command.
+This is a sample command.
 In this case, the program will use the following default values for the process group:
     - Master IP     :   10.10.1.1
     - Master Port   :   4000
     - Rank          :   Inferred from the computer name (i.e. for node0, rank will be 0.)